 Parsley Container Gardening

-Humidity isn’t usually a problem when you grow parsley in the kitchen where steam from cooking and the constant use of water helps keep the air moist.
+Humidity isn’t usually a problem when you grow parsley in the kitchen where steam from cooking and the frequent use of water helps keep the air moist.
 In other locations, you may need to mist the plants from time to time.
 If the leaves look dry and brittle, set the plant on top of a tray of pebbles and add water to the tray, leaving the tops of the pebbles exposed.
 As the water evaporates, it increases the humidity of the air around the plant.

 How to Grow Parsley Indoors

 When you’re ready for growing parsley indoors, it’s best to start parsley from seeds sown directly in the container because parsley has a long tap root that doesn’t transplant well.
-Sprinkle a few seeds on the surface of the soil and cover them with an additional 1/4 inch of soil.
+Sprinkle a few seeds on the surface of the soil and cover them with an additional 1/4 inch (6 mm.) of soil.

 Indoor Parsley Care

 Indoor parsley care is easy.
-Keep the soil lightly moist, and empty the saucer under the pot after every watering so that the roots don’t sit in water.
+Keep the soil lightly moist and empty the saucer under the pot after every watering so that the roots don’t sit in water.

 Feed the plants every two weeks with fish emulsion or half-strength liquid fertilizer.

 You can grow other herbs in the container with parsley, if desired.
-Herbs that combine well in a mixed container with parsley include chives, thyme, basil, oregano and mint.
+Herbs that combine well in a mixed container with parsley include chives, thyme, basil, oregano, and mint.
 When planting thyme with parsley herbs, stick them around the edges of a container or hanging basket where it can tumble over the edges.